sesameabowhill/util/jenkins-chef/README.md

 sudo rpm -Uvh http://download.fedoraproject.org/pub/epel/6/i386/epel-release-6-8.noarch.rpm
 ~~~

-Follow these instructions to install Docker:
+Finally, follow these instructions to install Docker:
 ~~~
 https://docs.docker.com/engine/installation/linux/centos/
 ~~~

+At this point, your CentOS-7 Chef Workstation is ready to run chef cookbooks.

 ===============
 INSTALL JENKINS
 ===============

+To install Jenkins, just change to the jenkins-chef project directory and run ```kitchen converge```.

 ~~~
-cd jenkinsjava
+cd SESACOM/utils/jenkins-chef
 kitchen converge
 ~~~

-NOTE: Numerous Jenkins plugins will installed automatically
+NOTE: A lot of software gets upgraded and built, and numerous Jenkins plugins will installed automatically
+so there may be periods of apparent inactivity lasting 5 minutes or more at some stages.
+Just let it run, or
+login (if the converge has progressed through the initial stages) with ```kitchen login``` to perform a ```ps auxwww``` to view process mechanics.

-- installation will take about 10 min
+- installation will take about 30 min
 - verify by visiting jenkins home page
   http://172.17.0.2:8080
 - login will be authenticated through github, so authenticate with your Github username and password.